-from the the-smoking-emoji dept
+from the Assistant-Regional-Director-of-First/Fourth-Amendment-Violations dept

 The recently-released 9/11 Commission's review of FBI tactics in the wake of the 2001 terrorist attacks seems to suggest the agency should perform even more racial profiling than it already does.
 As Kevin Gosztola of Firedoglake points out, the language in the report places a lot of emphasis on "domain awareness" and pre-crime policing.